 The trio, or any one of them (it’s unclear who was responsible for what), did a solid job of opening up the play – besides unnecessarily turning a working-class Italian-American family into a lower-middle-class Anglo-American one.
 On the down side, they forgot to make the characters’ dialogue sound more true to life, a not uncommon occurrence in stage-to-film adaptations of the 1950s (e.g., The Bad Seed, Tea and Sympathy).

-Naturalistic Eva Marie Saint anachronistic in ‘scenery-chewing orgies’
+Naturalistic Eva Marie Saint out of place in ‘scenery-chewing orgies’

 Maybe because nearly every line screams theater!, Anthony Franciosa, Don Murray, and Lloyd Nolan act as if they were performing onstage for those sitting in the last row.
 As mentioned above, among the four leads only 1954 Best Supporting Actress Oscar winner Eva Marie Saint (On the Waterfront) manages against all odds to deliver an unaffected performance.

 Had Saint been a lazy actress, she could easily have played Celia – sad, afraid, lonely – as a victim begging for our sympathy.
 But instead of emphasizing Celia’s victimhood, Saint’s portrayal focuses on her character’s honesty and dependability to excellent effect.
 The only problem with her naturalistic work is that it seems completely out of place in the film’s scenery-chewing orgies.